abjed/Arabic-NLP-resources/README.md

 The idea is to track papers, datasets, pre-trained models and SOTA of each NLP task.
 This inventory is built with **business applications** in mind, the objective being to have a starting point for NLP based solutions, rather than fully focused on research.

-The main objective is to provide the reader with a quick overview of benchmark datasets and the state-of-the-art for their task of interest, which helps building a quick POC for their target solution.
+The main goal is to provide the reader with a quick overview of benchmark datasets and the state-of-the-art for their task of interest, which helps building a quick proof of concept (POC) for their target application.

 ## NLP tasks